O-ESS/video-chat-app/meet/README.md

 # Live Video streaming React App

-This project is a virtual meet app using {https://www.100ms.live/}(100.ms) SDK, it also has a text chat.
+This project is a virtual meet app using [100ms]{https://www.100ms.live/}SDK, it also has a text chat.

 Ant Design and React Icons were used for styling.